grafana-toolbox/grafana-import/README.md

                         the folder name where to import into Grafana.
   -i DASHBOARD_FILE, --dashboard_file DASHBOARD_FILE
                         path to the dashboard file to import into Grafana.
+  -k  --keep_uid        keep uid defined in dashboard file to import into Grafana.
+When dashboard is overriden, the uid is also overriden.
   -o, --overwrite       if a dashboard with same name exists in folder,
                         overwrite it with this new one.
   -r, --reload          Watch the input dashboard for changes on disk, and